 A Beach in Brazil–one of many popular TEFL destinations

 There are opportunities for teaching English in all corners of the world.
-Teaching English overseas is a good way to explore the world, learn new languages, or make some money whilst living abroad.
+Teaching English overseas (these articles show you the teaching situation in different parts of the world) is a good way to explore the world, learn new languages, or make some money whilst living abroad.
 It can also be satisfying, and is of value in itself.

-When you've found a job teaching English overseas, you will need some interesting classroom activities for your students.
+When you've found a job teaching English abroad, you will need some interesting classroom activities and games for your students.
 A good activity can change an average class into a good one.
-Perhaps you have been teaching English for a number of years already.
-If so, what are your options now, both inside and outside of TESOL?
+This section of the website also provides useful tips to make your teaching smoother and more satisfying for yourself and your students.

-I've taught English to all ages of students in several countries, trained teachers, written EFL coursebooks for students, and, with partners, started, developed and sold a chain of language schools.
-Now I am teaching English at a university in Taiwan and writing EFL materials again.
+I've taught English to all ages of students–particularly elementary, high school and university level–in several countries, trained teachers, written EFL coursebooks and teacher's books, and started, developed and sold a chain of language schools.
+At present, I'm writing a book (the working title is Teaching English Abroad), writing ELT materials and teaching English at a university in Northern Taiwan.